UDASE-CHiME2023/baseline/README.md

-# baseline
-Baselines for the UDASE task of the CHiME 2023 challenge
+# Baselines for the UDASE task of the CHiME-7 challenge

-We pre-train a supervised Sudo rm- rf [1] teacher on some out-of-domain data (e.g. Libri1to3mix) and try to adapt a student model with the RemixIT [2] method on the unlabeled CHiME data.
+We pre-train a supervised Sudo rm- rf [1] teacher on some out-of-domain data (e.g. Libri1to3mix) and try to adapt a student model with the RemixIT [2] method on the unlabeled CHiME-5 data.

 ## Table of contents